 Caffeine increases adrenaline levels, giving you an extra energy boost and giving your metabolism a jump start.
 The average cup of coffee has approximately 100mg of caffeine, and many pre-workouts contain two or three times that some even more.

-Additionally, studies show caffeine increases sweating, not only by thermogenesis but also by sudomotor changes.
-Sudomotor function is how the nervous system controls sweat gland activity in response to various factors, including environmental .
+Research published by the National Institutes of Health (NIH) shows caffeine increases sweating, not only by thermogenesis but also by sudomotor changes.
+The sudomotor function is how the nervous system controls sweat gland activity in response to various factors, including environmental .

 Green Tea Extract